Palestinians protest, Israel braces ahead of Trump plan

 Trump will deliver joint remarks with Netanyahu at the White House later on Tuesday to outline his plan, the result of three years work by his senior adviser and son-in-law Jared Kushner.

+He met with Netanyahu and the Israeli opposition leader Benny Gantz ahead of the announcement.
+Both were briefed on its contents.

-Netanyanu said on Monday: "The deal of the century is the opportunity of a century, and we're not going to pass it by."
+Netanyahu said it was "the opportunity of a century and we're not going to pass it by."
+Gantz called it a "significant and historic milestone."

-Israeli opposition leader Benny Gantz hailed it as a "significant and historic milestone" and said he would work towards implementing it immediately after a national election he will contest with Netanyahu in March.
+A Netanyahu spokesman said he would fly to Moscow on Wednesday to brief Russian President Vladimir Putin on the proposals.

+But Israeli-Palestinian talks broke down in 2014, and it is far from clear that the Trump plan will resuscitate them.

+Further obstacles include the continued expansion of Israeli settlements on occupied land and the rise to power in Gaza of the Islamist movement Hamas, which is formally committed to Israel's destruction.

+Palestinian leaders say they were not invited to Washington, and that no plan can work without them.
+An Abbas spokesman urged any Arab or Muslim officials invited to the ceremony to boycott it.

-Addressing Palestinian fears, Trump said on Monday: "They probably won't want it initially...but I think in the end they will.
+Addressing their fears, Trump said on Monday: "They probably won't want it initially...but I think in the end they will.
 It's very good for them.
-In fact it's overly good to them.
+In fact it's overly good to them."

-But whether the plan will in reality jump-start the long-stalled effort to end the conflict is far from certain.

-Palestinian leaders say they were not invited to Washington for Trump's presentation and the plan cannot work without them.

-Palestinian President Mahmoud Abbas said on Monday they would not agree to any deal that did secure a viable two-state solution.
-That formula, the base for many years of frustrated international peace efforts, envisages Israel co-existing with a Palestinian state.
+But on Monday Abbas said he would not agree to any deal that did not secure a two-state solution.
+That formula, the basis for many years of frustrated international peace efforts, envisages Israel co-existing with a Palestinian state.

 DOUBLE TROUBLE